Recipes

 which as its argument has a subtype of our new StockChart

 plot type.
-The type parameter of that type is a Tuple describing the argument types for which this method should work.
+Its type parameter is a Tuple type of the converted argument types for which this method should work.

-This means that we must construct our plotting function in a dynamic way so that it will update itself whenever the input observables change.
+Note that because Makie processes plot arguments and attributes dynamically, we need to write our plot method in a dynamic way as well.
 This can be a bit trickier than recipes you might know from other plotting packages which produce mostly static plots.

 function Makie.plot!(